 Unfortunately, not all of us can master these very precise, simultaneous swing movements to get more spin from our swing technique.

-First and foremost, anything done to the face of the club that increases the friction between the clubface and the surface of the ball will increase backspin, no matter what your swing technique.
+First and foremost, any feature that increases the friction between the clubface and the surface of the ball will increase backspin, no matter what your swing technique.

-The Micro-Groove scorelines I designed are 0.6mm wide and spaced 2.1mm apart.
-What that does is put the edges of 5 lines in contact with the surface of the ball at impact.
-And that slightly increases the friction between the face and the ball, which in turn means a little more spin.
+The Micro-Groove scorelines are 0.6mm (0.024”) wide and spaced 2.1mm (0.083”) apart.
+The more narrow closer together Micro-Groove scorelines puts the edges of 5 lines in contact with the surface of the ball at impact.
+That increase in top edge line contact with the surface of the ball slightly increases the friction between the face and the ball, which in turn means a little more spin.

 Bottom line – if you want more spin, first consider using milled face wedges.
 Second, use aluminum oxide sand blasting on the face, and third, use a more narrow, closer spaced scoreline design such as our Micro-Groove scorelines.
 Do that and you will spin the ball to the maximum extent your swing technique will allow.